google/sandboxed-api/oss-internship-2020/gdal/README.md

 `ninja`

-`./raster`
+`./raster <your_absolute_tiff_file_path>`

 ## About the project
 GDAL is a translator library for raster and vector geospatial data format.
 The project consist in rastering a GeoTIFF file format using GDAL functionalities and sandboxed methods.

 ## Implementation